ParadiseSS13/Paradise/docs/coding/style_guidelines.md

  */
 ```

-#### Autodoc Comments
+### Autodoc Comments

-Used for documenting variables, procs, and other elements that require
+[Autodoc][] is used for documenting variables, procs, and other elements that
-additional clarification.
-This is a useful tool, as it allows a coder to see
+require additional clarification.
+This is a useful tool, as it allows a coder to
-additional information about a variable or proc without having to navigate to
+see additional information about a variable or proc without having to navigate
-its declaration.
-To apply properly, an Autodoc comment should be used **BEFORE**
+to its declaration.
+To apply properly, an Autodoc comment should be used
-the actual declaration of a variable or proc.
+**BEFORE** the actual declaration of a variable or proc.

 ```dm
 /// This is an Autodoc example var/example_variable = TRUE
 ```

+[Autodoc]: ../references/autodoc.md

-#### Define Comments
+### Define Comments

 When documenting single-line macros such as constants, use the "enclosing
 comment format", `//!`.
 This prevents issues with macro expansion: